-Over 4000 works of student art have been displayed since Art Across the Island began in 2016.
-Every Alameda public school has participated in the program and locations including small businesses such as Books Inc and Lilac Dress Boutique, all three of our city libraries, the College of Alameda library and Rhythmix Cultural Works.
+Over 6,500 works of student art have been displayed since Art Across the Island began in 2016.
+Every Alameda public school has participated in the program and locations including small businesses such as Books Inc., Lilac Dress Boutique, See Spot Run, all three of our city libraries, the College of Alameda library and the K Gallery at Rhythmix Cultural Works.

 Please stop by and view student art at these locations: